-While bladder stones are somewhat common in dogs, urate stones constitute only about 5% of all bladder stones diagnosed, according to recent studies.
-Breeds most commonly diagnosed with urate bladder stones include Dalmatians, English bulldogs, and Black Russian terriers.
+While bladder stones are somewhat common in dogs, urate stones constitute only about 5% of all bladder stones diagnosed.
+Breeds most commonly diagnosed with urate bladder stones include Dalmatians, English Bulldogs, and Black Russian Terriers.
 In these breeds, genetic testing should be performed prior to breeding to reduce the occurrence of this condition.
 Urate bladder stones are more common in male Dalmatians (97%) than females (3%).

-What are the symptoms of urate bladder stones?
+What are the signs of urate bladder stones?

-The general symptoms of bladder stones are very similar to the symptoms of an uncomplicated bladder infection or cystitis.
+The general signs of bladder stones are very similar to the signs of an uncomplicated bladder infection or cystitis.
 The most common signs that a dog has bladder stones are hematuria (blood in the urine) and dysuria (straining to urinate).
 Hematuria occurs because the stones rub against the bladder wall, irritating and damaging the tissue and causing bleeding.
-Dysuria may result from inflammation and swelling of the bladder walls or the urethra, from muscle spasms, or due to a physical obstruction to urine flow caused by the presence of the stones.
+Dysuria may result from inflammation and swelling of the bladder walls or the urethra (the tube that transports the urine from the bladder to the outside of the body), from muscle spasms, or from a physical obstruction to urine flow.
 Veterinarians assume that the condition is painful, because people with bladder stones experience pain, and because many clients remark about how much better and more active their dog becomes following surgical removal of bladder stones.

 Large stones may act almost like a valve or stopcock, causing an intermittent or partial obstruction at the neck of the bladder, the point where the bladder attaches to the urethra.
 Small stones may flow with the urine into the urethra where they can become lodged and cause an obstruction.
 If an obstruction occurs, the bladder cannot be emptied fully; if the obstruction is complete, the dog will be unable to urinate at all.
 If the obstruction is not relieved, the bladder may rupture.
 A complete obstruction is potentially life threatening and requires immediate emergency treatment.

-In some cases, your veterinarian may be able to palpate (feel) urate stones in the bladder, if the dog is relaxed and the bladder isn't too painful.
+In some cases, if your dog is relaxed and the bladder is not too painful, your veterinarian may be able to palpate (feel) urate stones in the bladder.
 However, some stones are too small to be felt this way.
-Unfortunately, urate bladder stones are often radiolucent, meaning that they are not visible on plain radiographs.
+Unfortunately, urate bladder stones are often radiolucent, meaning that they are not visible on plain radiographs (X-rays).
 This means that your veterinarian will need to perform other imaging studies, such as a bladder ultrasound or a contrast radiographic study, a specialized technique that uses dye to outline the stones in the bladder, in order to detect these stones.

-A: There are two primary treatment strategies for treating urate bladder stones in dogs: 1) non-surgical removal by urohydropropulsion, and 2) surgical removal.
+There are two primary treatment strategies for treating urate bladder stones in dogs: non-surgical removal by urohydropropulsion, and surgical removal.

 Surgical removal is commonly recommended in cases where the bladder stones are too large for urohydropropulsion, when there are a large number of stones present in the bladder, or if there is an increased risk of urinary obstruction.
 This is also the quickest way of treating bladder stones; however, it may not be the best option for patients that have other health concerns, or in whom general anesthesia could be risky.
-With this option, the stones are removed via a cystotomy, which means that the bladder is surgically exposed and opened so that the stones can be removed.
+With this option, the stones are removed via a cystotomy; a surgical procedure to access and open the bladder so that the stones can be removed.
 This routine surgery is performed by many veterinarians and dogs usually make a rapid post-operative recovery.
-If the stones have obstructed the urethra, so that the dog is unable to urinate, an emergency surgery must be performed IMMEDIATELY to save the dog's life.
-Your veterinarian will discuss the pros and cons of each of these options with you and help you decide which option is best in your situation.
+If the stones have obstructed the urethra, such that your dog is unable to urinate, an emergency surgery must be performed IMMEDIATELY to save your dog's life.
+Your veterinarian will discuss the pros and cons of each of these options with you and help you decide which option is best in your dog's situation.